 Set yourself up for success and don't burn any bridges by leaving abruptly.

-If you think you'd like to stay, I wish you the best of luck in finding additional child care so you can keep the job you love.
+If you think you'd like to stay, best of luck in finding additional child care so you can keep the job you love.